Grocel/GMod_Modules/gm_bass3/README.md

 ## Lua references

 #### Enumerations
 This is a list of all enumerations.
-They are defined to match these of GMod to make migration easier.
+They are designed to match these of GMod to make migration easier.

 However you should prefer to only use ``BASS3.ENUM.*`` for BASS3 related functions as the GMod ones could be changed anytime.
 Also never pass the numbers directly, as they could be changed too.